-As of April 2012, about 10,000 km of arterial high-standard highways are in service.
+As of April 2012, 10,000 km of arterial high-standard highways are in service.
 There are two types of highways in Japan: one is tolled highways and the other free highways.
-Red lines indicate tolled highways in service or under contemplation, while blue and green ones indicate partly or fully financed by tax money because of insufficient profitability.
+Red lines indicate tolled highways, while blue and green ones indicate partly or fully financed by tax money because of insufficient profitability.